furaihankamyl/furaihankamyl.github.io/content/why-i-run.md

-# Why I Run: Notes on Running, Recovery, and Weekends in Jakarta

 **Category:** Research and Analysis | **Year:** 2025

 On weekdays I almost always make time to run or hit the gym.
 The plan is usually before work.
 The reality is usually after work, because I am, admittedly, someone who wakes up late more often than I would like to admit.
 The gym in the evening has become my honest default.